 I should mention that I never use eBay to buy things that can easily be scammed – such as expensive liquids.
 I’ve heard of people purchasing Papi van Winkel bottles and filling them up with other liquids.
 I’m also skeptical of perfumes, lotions, other alcohol, and really anything that can easily be scammed.
 For those, stick to sellers you trust.

 2. Items that I lose all the time.

 3. Things that you can’t buy anywhere else.

 eBay has a lot of great Asian sellers that sell tons of cute weird stuff you can’t get elsewhere.
 I love getting awesome Fitbit bracelets with cute designs that Fitbit refuses to sell for some reason.
-For $2, I bought 50 cotton sheet masks that I use as a base for lotions and serums.
-That means I can have 50 sheet masks for pennies instead of $3/per mask.
+They’re much cheaper than additional Fitbit bracelets and I always get complimented on the funky designs.

-5. Outdated items.
+4. Outdated items.

 I’m basically an old person when it comes to shopping.
 I find something I like and then I want to buy it again and again forever and ever amen.
 It’s so much more efficient than trying out new shirts and shoes and socks.
 Who has the time?